mtnbikenc/oa-testing/README.md

 Basic tasks performed:
 * Launch AWS instances
-* Clone and checkout a configurable version of Ansible for running playbooks
 * Clone and checkout a specific branch/tag/PR of OpenShift-Ansible
 * Prepare the AWS instances with proper repo files
 * Run the OpenShift-Ansible prerequisites.yml playbook